OptimusCrime/youkok2/README.md

 # Youkok2

 Youkok2 is a website for NTNU students that need a helping hand.
 The site has a huge collection of various course resources, old exams, and much more.
-The application is written in PHP and is mostly just a "just for fun" project by a sole developer.
+Youkok2 is written in PHP and is mostly a "just for fun" project by a sole developer.
 Feel free to contribute.

 ## Visit Online